afinner/STEMMA-Hackathon-Team1/README.md

 - ❌ Lemmatising and matching poem first lines
 - ❌ Semantic embeddings and cosine similarities
-- ✅ Using CELM numbers and structured metadata
+- ✅ Using CELM numbers / work_id and structured metadata

 It reveals both the **possibilities and limits** of computational popularity in literary archives.